abhinavashish15/UrbanBuddy/backend/RENDER_DEPLOYMENT.md

 ### Option A: MongoDB Atlas (Recommended)

-1. Create a free cluster at https://www.mongodb.com/cloud/atlas
+1. **Create a free cluster** at https://www.mongodb.com/cloud/atlas
+2. **Configure Network Access (CRITICAL for Render deployment)**
+   - Go to MongoDB Atlas Dashboard → Network Access
+   - Click "Add IP Address"
+   - **For Render deployment, you have two options:**
+     - **Option 1 (Recommended for Production)**: Add `0.0.0.0/0` to allow access from anywhere
+       - This allows Render's dynamic IPs to connect
+       - Your database is still protected by username/password authentication
+     - **Option 2 (More Secure)**: Add specific Render IP ranges (check Render docs for current IPs)
+   - Click "Confirm"
+   - ⚠️ **IMPORTANT**: Without this step, your Render deployment will fail with connection errors!
+3. **Get your connection string**
+   - Go to Atlas Dashboard → Database → Connect
+   - Choose "Connect your application"
-2. Get your connection string
+   - Copy the connection string
-3. Replace `<password>` with your database password
+   - Replace `<password>` with your database password
+   - Replace `<dbname>` with your database name (or remove it to use default)
-4. Add the connection string to `DATABASE_URL` in Render
+4. **Add the connection string to Render**
+   - In Render dashboard → Environment tab
+   - Add `DATABASE_URL` with your MongoDB connection string

 ### Option B: Render MongoDB